Corrections & Detention Center

 Q: What time is allowed for visitation?

 A: Visits may be limited to thirty minutes.
 Each inmate, except those restricted as a result of disciplinary action, shall have the opportunity for at least one (1) hour of visiting per week in one or two visits.
 There is a limit of three visitors at one time in the visiting booth.
-Arrangements can be made in advance for special visits for those traveling a long distance.
+All visits are done via Telmate video.

 Q: What are “authorized” visitors?